Questions we are usually asked by customers

 Q) Are there any other costs?

-A) Yes, you will also require 1 months rent in advance, and the cost of inventory checkout which varies according to the size of the property.
-Contact the agent for further details.
+A) Yes, you will also require 1 months rent in advance, Contact the agent for further information.

 Q) Why do I need to be referenced?

 A) Referencing gives the Landlord a clearer picture of you and its there to help them